dynamsoft-docs/document-normalizer-docs-mobile/programming/ios/user-guide.md

    @property (nonatomic, strong) UIImage * normalizedImage;
    ```

-3. Configure the `ImageViewController` to display the normalized image..
+2. Start the `ImageViewController` by declaring the variables that were sent from the `ViewController`.
+We will also add a variable for 3 buttons that will control the pixel type of the output normalized image.

    <div class="sample-code-prefix"></div>
    >- Objective-C